home page

 • Response to Cybercrime

 Law enforcement members or agencies that have undertaken work in one, or more, of the above goals to help prevent and combat cybercrime are invited to submit applications for the award.
-TThe successful applicants (GOLD & SILVER Award recipients) will have managed an effective and innovative partnership with a community partner to achieve the I.L.E.C.A program goals.
+The successful applicants will have managed an effective and innovative partnership with a partner to achieve the I.L.E.C.A program goals.
 Law enforcement members who have worked on a volunteer basis to achieve these goals are also encouraged to apply.

 The Award